14 Comparing quantitative data between individuals

 Difference \(1.31\)

 When a quantitative variable is measured or observed in different groups (i.e., between individuals), the distribution of each variable can be graphed separately.
-However, to comparing the quantitative variable in the groups, appropriate graphs include:
+However, to compare the quantitative variable in the groups, appropriate graphs include:

 • Back-to-back stemplots: best for small amounts of data; only possible for comparing two groups;